Frequently Asked Questions About Certification

 + Can a woman and a man own the company jointly?

 Yes, a woman and a man can own the company jointly; however, the woman must be the majority owner (at least 51% ownership) and must demonstrate that her management and control of the company, her contribution of capital and/or expertise, and her assumption of all profits and risks are commensurate with her ownership percentage.
-A woman must also hold the highest office as outlined in the company's documentation.
+A woman must also hold the highest office as outlined in the company's governance documentation.

 + Is my certification transferable if I sell my business to another woman?